ailintom/persons-names-MK/Database structure.md

 | note              | TEXT | General notes related to the workshop |

 ### inscriptions_workshops_xref *(table_id: 21)*
-An associative table for linking workshops to inscriptions (assuming that contradictory opinions can be expressed in scholarly literature).
+An associative table for linking workshops to objects (assuming that contradictory opinions can be expressed in scholarly literature).

 | Field name        | Type  | Description |
 | ---               | :---: | :---        |